 Where a station is required to broadcast programmes including local material a suitable proportion of them (as determined by Ofcom) must be locally-made programmes.

 Locally-made programmes are those made within a station's licensed area or, where Ofcom has approved an area relating to that station, that approved area.
 A station's Format will formally indicate where it must make its locally-made programmes.
-While it is acceptable during locally-made hours for news bulletins to be produced and/or delivered from outside the station's licensed or approved area as part of a 'news hub' arrangement (see guidance on local news provision, above), and it is also permissible for other individual elements of local content (such as travel news) to be sourced from outside the local area, it is our expectation that the main presenter or host of any programme broadcast during a station's locally-made hours should be physically located within that station's licensed or approved area.
-This guidance also applies to situations where the programme's main presenter is pre-recorded or voice-tracked (i.e. not broadcasting 'live').
+While it is acceptable for news bulletins to be produced and/or delivered from outside the station's licensed or approved area as part of a 'news hub' arrangement (see guidelines on local news provision, above), and it is also permissible for other individual elements of local content (such as travel news) to be sourced from outside the local area, it is our expectation that the main presenter or host of any programme broadcast during a station's locally-made hours should be physically located within that station's licensed or approved area.
+This guidelines also applies to situations where the programme's main presenter is pre-recorded or voice-tracked (i.e. not broadcasting 'live').

 While stations are free to network programmes outside the requirements regarding locally-made programmes in their Formats, they should still be able to respond to local events in a timely manner, providing live local programming in the way and at times that audiences expect.